 The public Hilton Honors bonus offer at the time of the stay was also for double points, which earned yet another 4,038 points.
 Finally, the status bonus is applied to the base points earned, which added another 80%, or 3,230 points for a Gold member (keep in mind that Hilton Honors Gold status can be earned simply by holding the American Express Platinum Card).

 In total, I earned 15,344 Hilton Honors points from this stay alone, which are worth ~$107 at a valuation of 0.7 cents per point.
 This represented getting 20% of the stay’s cost back in points, and that’s before considering the points I earned on the credit card used to book the stay.
 As you can see, you can already get a very good deal simply by maximizing your points earnings on paid Hilton stays.

 Hilton offers co-branded credit cards to earn points through signup bonuses and daily spending.
 Many Canadians ask “Can I get a Hilton credit card?” – unfortunately, Hilton doesn’t offer co-branded cards in Canada, but only in the United States.

 However, since the card is issued by American Express, you can do a Global Transfer from your Canadian Amex card to obtain one or more of the Hilton cards.
 This is ultimately the only practical option to get a Hilton credit card for Canadians.

 American Express US offers three different personal cards, each with its own price point, signup bonuses (which can vary based on the specific offer channel you use), and perks and benefits.
-These are summarized in the below table:

 The resort credit can be applied to the room rate and any incidentals charged to the room, which makes this benefit equivalent to cash if you stay at Hilton resorts at least once a year.